 French animal sounds

-Some French animal noises are more or less the same in English and in French (just spelled differently), like the dog, cat and cow, but the interpretations of others has provided lots of entertainment for me when I ask Tom to make a duck noise, frog noise, etc. (for the purpose of this post, of course).
+Some animal sounds in French are more or less the same in English (just spelled differently), like the dog, cat and cow, but the interpretation of others has provided lots of entertainment for me when I ask Tom to make a duck noise, frog noise, etc. (for the purpose of this post, of course).

 By no means is this an all-inclusive list — it’s just a roundup of the animal sounds in French that I find the most entertaining.
 A big thanks goes out to Tom for recording the audio.

 That’s my little friend from Key West above.
 He’s a beauty, isn’t he?
 Listen below to the French rooster sound.

 English: Chirp chirp or tweet tweet

 French: Koah-koah (or croa croa written in French)